robjporter/go-UCSPMMetering/README.md

 # go-UCSPMMetering
+This application has been put together to assist with billing Cisco UCS platforms based on CPU utilisation.
+As of the current status the Cisco UCS API does not expose the CPU percentage for each of the physical CPU's.
+It is therefore not possible to have creative billing methods for how the systems are consumed.

+It was required to create a way of monitoring, investigating and then summerising the utilisation on a weekly basis.

+This tool brings together a couple of enterprise applications to allow the capture of this information, mainly it does the following;

+* It will query Cisco UCS Performance Manager for all devices.
+(It will then exclude, network, compute and storage devices, to leave servers and hypervisors)
+* Each device is then queried to get the associated hardware UUID.
+(If one is not in the Cisco UCS Performance Manager inventory, then it is ignored.)
+* Each UCS Domain is then queried for all of the UUID's and returns information about the hardware it is associated with.
+* The tool will then match each of the UUID's with the physical server UUID and produce an output of information.
+(Mainly ties a system to the Cisco UCS Server serial number)

+### To be completed
+* Pull a report from each UUID in Performance Manager on a weekly basis.

 ## Setting up your GO environment
 Depending on your particular environment, there are a number of ways to setup and install GO.
 This repo was developed on a MAC and was installed using Brew.
 For instructions on installing HomeBrew, please check [here](https://brew.sh/); and then entering;